-We provide capital to small businesses, which exposes us to risk, and may cause us material financial or reputational harm.
+We provide access to capital to small and mid-market businesses, which exposes us to risk, and may cause us material financial or reputational harm.

-We provide capital to qualified small businesses, which exposes us to the risk of our borrowers' inability to repay such loans.
-We have also entered into credit arrangements with financial institutions to obtain a portion of the capital we provide to qualified small businesses.
-Any termination or interruption in the financial institutions' ability to lend to us could interrupt our ability to provide capital to qualified small businesses.
-Further, our credit decisioning, pricing, loss forecasting, scoring and other models used to evaluate loan applications may contain errors or may not adequately assess creditworthiness of our borrowers, or may be otherwise ineffective, resulting in incorrect approvals or denials of loans.
+We provide qualified small and mid-market businesses with access to capital from third-party lenders and then we purchase some or all of those loans from the lender.
+This activity exposes us to the risk of the borrowers' inability to repay such loans.
+We have entered into credit arrangements with financial institutions as a source of funding to purchase some or all of the loans.
+Any termination or interruption in the financial institutions' ability to lend to us could interrupt our ability to provide capital to these businesses.
+Further, the credit decisioning, pricing, loss forecasting, scoring and other models used to evaluate loan applications may contain errors or may not adequately assess creditworthiness of the borrowers, or may be otherwise ineffective, resulting in incorrect approvals or denials of loans.
 It is also possible that loan applicants could provide false or incorrect information.
-Moreover, adverse macroeconomic conditions, such as inflation and rising interest rates, have impacted and may continue to impact small businesses, which are disproportionately adversely affected by economic downturns, and may increase the likelihood that our borrowers are unable to repay their loans.
+Moreover, adverse macroeconomic conditions, such as inflation and rising interest rates, have impacted and may continue to impact these businesses, which are disproportionately adversely affected by economic downturns, and may increase the likelihood that the borrowers are unable to repay their loans.
 If any of the foregoing events were to occur, our reputation, relationships with borrowers, collections of loans receivable and financial results could be harmed.